Create Kubernetes Site

 Please open https://console.ves.volterra.io/ and proceed to site registration.

-Register the Site
+Register Site

 Note: The USB allowlist is enabled by default.
 If you change a USB device, such as a keyboard after registration, the device will not function.